Exploring New Propagation Scales With Galactic Neutrinos: Analysis

 To compute the sensitivity of IceCube and KM3NeT/ARCA measurements of the Galactic neutrino emission to our three BSM models, we perform a binned likelihood ratio test, assuming Poisson statistics.
 We define the following test statistic:

-In this expression, $\mu^G_i$ is our nominal SM signal event count, $\mu^B_i$ is our nominal atmospheric background event count, $N_i^G$ is the number of BSM signal events predicted by the model; the summation index $i$ runs over all energy and angular bins. $\xi$ is a pull parameter that accounts for the systematic uncertainty on the overall GP neutrino flux normalization.
-Since there are still substantial uncertainties on the total magnitude of the Galactic neutrino flux, we leave $\xi$ as a free parameter in our fit and profile over it in our analysis.
+In this expression, $\mu^G_i$ is our nominal SM signal event count, $\mu^\mathrm{atm}_i$ is our nominal atmospheric background event count, $\mu^\mathrm{astro}_i$ is our nominal diffuse astrophysical event count, and $N_i^G$ is the number of BSM signal events predicted by the model; the summation index $i$ runs over all energy and angular bins. $\xi$ is a nuisance parameter that accounts for the systematic uncertainty on the overall GP neutrino flux normalization, and $\eta$ is a pull parameter that accounts for the normalization uncertainty $\sigma_\mathrm{astro}$ on the diffuse astrophysical neutrino flux \cite{IceCube:2025tgp}.

+Since there are still substantial uncertainties on the total magnitude of the Galactic neutrino flux, we leave $\xi$ as a free parameter in our fit and profile over it in our analysis, and we also profile over $\eta$ in the fit.
 We use an energy binning of 0.16 in log-space for both IceCube and KM3NeT, and we use square angular bins in Galactic coordinates with widths $7^\circ$ for IceCube and $1^\circ$ for KM3NeT.